everydaycodings/Shorten-the-link/README.md

 # Shorten-the-link
-Shorten the link with python using Bitly API and for front ens using Django<br>
+Shorten the link with python using Bitly API and for front end using Django<br>
 <br>
 **Steps to run this app in your pc**<br>